Pavanshetty1/Pavanshetty/README.md

 ⚡ **Hostel Management System**
 • I developed a dynamic mobile application using React js ,Mui Framework to empower hostel owners in managing their properties efficiently.
+⚡ **Cloud Device Management**
+• I worked on a project called Cloud-Based Device Management.
+• This is an IoT-based project, where I utilized React JS as the frontend, Node JS as the backend, and MYSQL database to store data.

 ---